Moz - Moz Sweden

 Midsommardröm, Midsummer dream, Swedish sayings Midsommardröm, Midsummer dream, Swedish sayings

-But why this night was thought to be full of magic is harder to get straight.
 Hundreds of years ago, the beliefs of creatures and magic were part of everyday life, and a way to explain unexplainable things.
 Today, we can turn to science to understand nature.
 Back then, we turned to magic and religion.

-The biggest question is though: did it work?
+So, did it work?
 Hard to say – maybe it worked for some girls, if they happened to dream of the neighbor boy?
 But the best answer would be: try it for yourself.
 The tradition lives on, and there are plenty of flowers to pick during Midsummer.
 If not for the magic, it’s a lovely way to seize the Swedish Midnight sun.

 Man and woman hugging, bikeride